tejmagar/tejmagar/README.md

+# About Me
 Hi, I am Tej Magar.
 I like to code and play with SEO stuffs.
+Sometimes, I like build electric circuits and have fun with Arduino.
+Made my first application when I was 16 and had downloads around 1M.

-# 🛠️ Skills
+## 🛠️ Skills
 - Android with Java
 - Django & Rest Framework
 - Flask / Fast API